spencerc99/playhtml/README.md

 ```

 The only required properties are `defaultData`, `updateElement` and some kind of setup to trigger those functions (in this case, `onClick`, but you can add custom event listeners and logic using the `additionalSetup` property).
 See more examples based on the definitions for the included capabilities in `elements.ts`.

+If you make something fun, please show me!
+This is designed as an open library for anyone to add on new interactions and capabilities, so I'd love to host your custom elements here as well.

 ## Plug-and-play Capabilities